About Sally Wright – Counsellor in Edinburgh & Online

 My Path to Becoming a Counsellor

-I’m Sally Wright (PGDip), a qualified counsellor based in Edinburgh.
 My path into counselling began in the NHS ambulance service, where I trained and worked as a paramedic.
-In that role, I often met people in intense moments of crisis.
-I learnt how to be calm, compassionate and present in the face of distress.
-Over time, I became more drawn to the emotional side of what people were going through.
-I felt drawn to offer support in a deeper, ongoing way.
+In that role, I often met people in moments of intense crisis, and learned how to stay calm, compassionate and present in the midst of distress.
+Over time, I became increasingly drawn to the emotional and relational side of people’s experiences, and to offering support that extends beyond immediate crisis care.

 Interior of building where counselling room is.
 View is from ground floor facing up showing the ornate banister curving up 3 floors.